 - Popular metrics church leaders use to evaluate success

-Keep reading to learn why and how to set church metrics that matter.
+Keep reading to discover how to set metrics that serve your church's mission, not the other way around.

 Popular Metrics Church Leaders Use To Evaluate Success